Inferring the nature of active neutrinos: Dirac or Majorana?: Conclusion

 \section{Conclusion}

 In this paper, we have presented a technique, which is complimentary to lepton number violating processes, to probe the Majorana nature of neutrino.
 It is based on the idea of implementing the Fermi-Dirac statistics and hence requires presence of a neutrino antineutrino pair in the final state.
 We consider specifically the $B$ meson decay $B \to \mu^- \mu^+ \nu_\mu \bar{\nu}_\mu$, taking both resonant and non-resonant contributions simultaneously, in a very generalized manner.
 We consider the most general vertex factor for the $B \to W^*W^*$ vertex, involving three presently unknown, complex, transition form factors.
 The differential decay rates for Dirac and Majorana cases are expressed in terms of five independent variables: two mass squares and three angles.
 If we integrate over the neutrino and antineutrino momenta completely, the difference between the differential decay rates for Dirac and Majorana cases is \textit{non-zero} albeit being directly proportional to the square of the neutrino mass.
-The smallness of neutrino mass could be compensated by the resonant enhancements in the decay under consideration.
 Nevertheless, this difference is in agreement with the `practical Dirac Majorana confusion theorem' which states that the difference between Dirac and Majorana cases would vanish when the mass of neutrino goes to zero.
 This mass dependence would, nevertheless, favour heavy neutrino scenarios more than the active neutrinos, if they exist in the kinematically allowed mass range.